-Community projects are seen as a way to give back through design, and provide leadership and a commitment to positively influencing the community in which Tuck Hinton Architects conducts business.
+Community projects are seen as a way to give back through design, and provide leadership and a commitment to positively influencing the community in which Tuck-Hinton Architecture & Design conducts business.
 We participate in city-wide events like Parking Day, to show the potential impact smart design can have on the urban environment, as well as the Cheekwood Botanical Gardens Playhouse exhibits, where we express our creativity and promote art and culture.
 The firm has sponsored vehicles in automotive exhibits at the Frist Center for the Visual Arts, including a Frank Lloyd Wright owned car and a 1970 Lancia Stratos HF Zero.
 We also regularly volunteer with local organizations and encourage our employees to give back in ways that benefit the community.
+Recently, we participated in Nashville’s inaugural Design Week— a week-long, city-wide series of interdisciplinary programs and events to unite the design community, promote collaboration and idea sharing, engage the public, and elevate the impact of Nashville’s design economy.
 We believe that as architects, our organization and visioning skills should serve community and professional organizations.
 The relationships and experience should prove valuable both professionally and personally.

 It’s all about balance.
-We may all work together here at Tuck Hinton Architects, but we also come together weekly for in-house social hours that allow us to relax and connect which each other on what’s taking place in and out of the office.
+We may all work together here at Tuck-Hinton Architecture & Design, but we also come together weekly for in-house social hours that allow us to relax and connect which each other on what’s taking place in and out of the office.
 We host firm field days, annual retreats, and canoe trips, giving everyone the chance to get outside and enjoy nature together.
 On the professional side, we foster an encouraging environment and provide career support to employees going through the licensure process with study groups and Emerging Professional programs.

-When our firm was founded, we began the yearly tradition of designing a small, square image—one that would be a graphic representation of projects scheduled for completion in the coming year.
+When our firm was founded in 1985, we began the yearly tradition of designing a small, square image—one that would be a graphic representation of projects scheduled for completion in the coming year.
 Each stamp would be a collage with 3–5 projects.
 We have since embraced the tradition, and every fall we have designed a new image for the year to come.